 Can I live in my own housing if I want to?

 We are sorry, but no. As the DTS programme is a “live-learn environment,” attendees may not live outside of the DTS community.

 Located in the largest city in the Tohoku (North-East) region called Sendai, the DTS is located in the quiet suburbs of Ayashi.
 On one side is the Zao mountain range, on the other side is the bustling central downtown of Sendai.
 Further past downtown is the ocean.
 So mountains, forests, city, and ocean are all within easy access!

 How many hours of class do I have?

-As this is a bilingual DTS, lecture time is around 16 hours per week.
+If it is a bilingual DTS, lecture time is around 16 hours per week.
+If monolingual, lecture is around 12 hours.
 In general, you can expect to be involved in lectures, processing time, intercession & prayer, worship, etc. from 8am to 5pm on weekdays (schedule still to be finalised).

 What is work duty and how much of it do I have?